wangchangli/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-The accuracy is terrible, I think the main reason for this result is that the training dataset is so limited, as we can see from the dataset distribution, some traffic signs only got a few training datas.
+The accuracy is terrible(0 out of 5), I think the main reason for this result is that the training dataset is so limited, as we can see from the dataset distribution, some traffic signs only got a few training datas.
 I will improve this by generate some fake data from the exist train dataset.

 Another reason is that there must be some better architecture out there for this task, I will improve my architecture after some study and experiment.